Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 For applications in quantum computation with bosonic quantum error correction, such as using the GKP code, the shadow tomography protocol is particularly interesting since, typically, measurements of logical observables can only be carried out indirectly using more naturally accessible measurements such as homodyne detection, heterodyne detection, or photon counting and do not admit a simple and direct physical measurement procedure.
 The projection property (1.) of the logical Clifford-twirl allows us to naturally use more accessible measurements that may be badly aligned with the observables of interest and prescribe how to classical post-process the results to estimate the logical observable at hand.
+Another important implication of this property is that classical shadow protocols designed this way are inherently robust to imperfections in the POVM, as the imperfections are projected together with the POVM onto the effective channel and only a potential change of the effective channel parameters needs to be accounted for.
+This perspective was leveraged in ref.~\cite{Chen_2021} already for discrete variable shadow tomography.
 Furthermore, the effective decomposition of the state \eqref{eq:approx_state} obtained from the shadow protocol is interesting as it may give rise to new representations of states in phase space that capture core logical information.
 After discussing how a Clifford channel-twirl can be set up for the GKP code, we will see how the shadow protocol gives rise to an approximation of GKP states using Gaussian states by logical Clifford twirling a heterodyne measurement.
 We expect this representation to be particularly useful in the development of new simulation methods for GKP error correction.